Cap badge: International forces

 Badges are worn on berets of international military and peacekeeping forces.

 Police

 The Royal Canadian Mounted Police, as well as provincial and municipal police forces, utilize forage caps and metal cap badges.

 United Kingdom

 Where the majority of British police forces have silver-coloured cap badges, those of the City of London Police are brass.
 They are in the form of each force's crest and include the name of that force.

 Different badge designs are also worn on the headgear of police community support officers.

 Civilian organisations

 Cap badges are worn by a variety of other organisations:

 In the United Kingdom, cadets of the Community Cadet Forces, Combined Cadet Force and Volunteer Cadet Corps generally wear cap badges of the armed forces they are affiliated to.
-Cadets of the Air Training Corps wear a badge with a unique design.
+Cadets of the Sea Cadet Corps and Air Training Corps wear a badge with a unique design.